 Starting kindergarten can be an anxious or an exciting experience for children.
 They enter an unfamiliar environment and spend time with strangers, but they also make new friends, meet new teachers, and learn new skills.
 Getting off to a good start is important!
 If kindergarten is a good experience, children tend to continue to do well in school.
-If kindergarten is a painful experience, children often have trouble in later years.

 Talk about the kindergarten program before the first day of school.

-Visit the kindergarten classroom in the spring.
+Visit the kindergarten classroom.

 Let your child know it’s OK to feel anxious.